Along with a sea of resolutions, the new year has also ushered in a fresh slate of

 To All the Boys: P.S.
 I Still Love You, which Netflix will officially premiere on Feb.
 12. After Lara Jean and Peter shippers find out what happens once John Ambrose is thrown in the mix, they can also feast their eyes on the Joey King and Jacob Elordi-starring follow-up to 2018's Kissing Booth.

 All the Bright Places and Broadway musicals including The Prom and The Boys in the Band, and there will be plenty of fresh takes on familiar stories to enjoy as well.
 With Taylor Swift's set to debut in the coming months as well, a nonfiction feature or two may even find its way to the top of your queue.
 Miss Americana documentary

 There will be plenty of offerings across genres — some featuring A-listers like Meryl Streep, Nicole Kidman, Taraji P. Henson, Anne Hathaway, Rachel McAdams, Chadwick Boseman, and Chris Hemsworth, to name a few — so there is sure to be a new original Netflix title for almost anyone to chill out to.
 Check out some of the titles coming soon to the streaming service below.

 'Taylor Swift: Miss Americana' Axelle/Bauer-Griffin/FilmMagic/Getty Images

 Taylor Swift's life.
 Throughout the film, fans can expect to see the Grammy winner "embrace her role not only as a songwriter and performer, but as a woman harnessing the full power of her voice."
 'The Old Guard'

 , centers on a young wine-lover named Elijah (Mamoudou Athie), who's tasked with balancing his dream of becoming a master sommelier with his father's expectations that he carry on the family's Memphis BBQ joint.
-Niecy Nash and Courtney B. Vance will also star in Penny's feature directorial debut.
+Insecure showrunner Prentice Penny Niecy Nash and Courtney B. Vance will also star in Penny's feature directorial debut.
 'To All the Boys: P.S.
 I Still Love You'

-To All the Boys I 've Loved Before (available to stream on Feb.
+To All the Boys I 've (available to stream on Feb.
 12), Lara Jean (Lana Condor) and Peter (Noah Centineo) are finally a real couple.
 When John Ambrose (Jordan Fisher), another recipient of one of her infamous letters, surfaces, however, Lara is faced with the dilemma of deciding if it's possible to love two boys at the same time.
 Loved Before 'Rebecca'

 Daphne du Maurier's 1938 novel about a newly-married young woman (Lily James) who finds herself battling the shadow of her husband's (Armie Hammer) dead first wife, the mysterious Rebecca, per Netflix.
+'Hillbilly Elegy'

 Ron Howard's adaptation of J.D.
 Vance's memoir stars Amy Adams, Glenn Close, and Gabriel Basso.
 The film will follow a Yale Law student, who's drawn back to his hometown to contend with a complicated family history.
 'The Boys in the Band'

 Ryan Murphy-produced Broadway musical adaptation follows a group of gay friends who reunite to celebrate one of their birthdays.
 "When the host's potentially closeted college roommate shows up uninvited, the evening is thrown into turmoil," Netflix teased of the movie version, directed by Joe Mantello.
+'All the Bright Places'

 Elle Fanning and Justice Smith.
 The drama's plot examines the complexities of mental illness, centering on Violet Markey (Fanning) and Theodore Finch (Smith), who meet and change each other’s lives forever "as they struggle with the emotional and physical scars of their past."
+'Eurovision'